yammer/circuitbox/README.md

   callback, not just one.
 First argument is still the error response from Faraday if there is one.
 Second argument is the exception that caused the call to fail if it failed before Faraday returned a response.
-Old behaviour is preserved if you pass a lambda that takes just one argument.
+Old behaviour is preserved if you pass a lambda that takes just one argument, but this is deprecated and will be removed in the next version of Circuitbox.

 ### v0.10.1
 - [Documentation fix](https://github.com/yammer/circuitbox/pull/29) [chiefcll](https://github.com/chiefcll)